Jump Ahead To:

 Almost heaven, West Virginia.
 Blue Ridge Mountains, Shenandoah River, Life is old there, older than the trees.
 Younger than the mountains, blowing like a breeze.

 Fortunately, with Virginia being so close, many of the features and elements that make West Virginia stunning hold true for its Eastern neighbor.
-The initial draw to the state of Virginia is its unparalleled beauty.
+From the Blue Ridge Mountains to Tidewater, From the Northern Neck to the Eastern Shore, Virginia is not only gorgeous, it has considerable environmental diversity.

 Nicknamed Old Dominion, Virginia is home to a variety of natural beauties.
 For one, it has thousands and thousands of miles of coastline.
 In fact, the state’s largest city, Virginia Beach, is located on the coast where the Chesapeake Bay collides with the Atlantic.
 The city of Virginia Beach alone boasts over 38 miles of coastline, much of which consists of pristine beaches.